 Dr. Bipul Biswas, an assistant professor of plant science at the Fort Valley State University, is using hydroponics to grow plants and produce in a greenhouse on campus.
 Hydroponics is the practice of growing plants in a nutrient solution instead of water or soil which requires less labor.

-Some of the produce grown on campus using hydroponics include romaine lettuce, red sail lettuce, stevia, bock choi, strawberries and bell peppers.
+Some of the produce grown on campus using hydroponics include romaine lettuce, red sail lettuce, stevia, bok choy, strawberries and bell peppers.

 Biswas said farmers and urban growers can benefit from the use of hydroponics because growing crops and vegetables in soil requires lots of water and labor such as cleaning weeds and managing pests.
 Other factors reduced when using hydroponics, include weather damage to crops and plant soil borne bacterial contamination.